Operation Jaywick

-Operation Jaywick was a special operation undertaken in World War II.
-In September 1943, 14 commandos and sailors from the Allied Z Special Unit raided Japanese shipping in Singapore Harbour, sinking six ships.
+Operation Jaywick was a special operation undertaken in the Second World War.
+In September 1943, 14 commandos and sailors from the Allied Z Special Unit raided Japanese shipping in Singapore Harbour, sinking three ships and damaging three more.

 Background

 Special Operations Australia (SOA), a combined Allied military intelligence organisation, was established in March 1942.
 SOA operated under the cover name Inter-Allied Services Department (IASD).
 It contained several British SOE officers who had escaped from Japanese occupied Singapore, and they formed the nucleus of the IASD, which was based in Melbourne.
 In June 1942, a commando arm was organised as Z Special Unit (which was later commonly known as Z Force).
 It drew its personnel primarily from the Australian Army and Royal Australian Navy.

 In 1943, a 28-year-old British officer, Captain (later Major) Ivan Lyon (of the Allied Intelligence Bureau and Gordon Highlanders), and a 61-year-old Australian civilian, Bill Reynolds, devised a plan to attack Japanese shipping in Singapore Harbour.
 Commandos would travel to the harbour in a vessel disguised as an Asian fishing boat.
 They would then use folboats (collapsible canoes) to attach limpet mines to Japanese ships.

 Initial training for the raid was organised and carried out by Major Lyon and Captain Davidson at Refuge Bay.
-The site selected was a remote, inaccessible area along the Hawkesbury River, New South Wales and named 'Camp X' for the purpose.
-Folboats were essential for training the prospective operatives, however only two; a one-man and a two-man were found to be suitable after a thorough search in Australia by Military personnel.
-These were bought on the spot from the folboat builder Walter Hoehn after a test run on the Yarra River, Alphington by the head of the Inter Allied Services Department Colonel Mott and Major Moneypenny.
-A wooden rigid canoe was also built for Camp-X by trainees under the supervision of Davidson.
+The site selected was a remote, inaccessible area along the Hawkesbury River, New South Wales and named Camp X. Folboats were essential for training the prospective operatives but only two, a one-man and a two-man were found to be suitable after a thorough search in Australia by military personnel.
+These were bought on the spot from the folboat builder Walter Hoehn after a test run on the Yarra River, Alphington by the head of the Inter Allied Services Department, Colonel Mott and Major Moneypenny.
+A wooden rigid canoe was also built for Camp X by trainees under the supervision of Davidson.

-Reynolds was in possession of a 21.3 m Japanese coastal fish carrier, Kofuku Maru 幸福丸, which he had used to evacuate refugees from Singapore.
+Reynolds was in possession of a 21.3 m Japanese coastal fish carrier, Kofuku Maru 幸福丸, which he had used to evacuate refugees from Singapore and its neighboring islands.
 Lyon ordered that the boat be shipped from India to Australia.
-Upon its arrival, he renamed the vessel Krait, after the small but deadly Asian snake.
+Upon its arrival, he renamed the vessel Krait, after the krait a small but deadly Asian snake.